jfcloutier/karma_system/design_notes/som.md

 Whether or not a CA is added or removed is probabilistic and dependent on the circumstances of the SOM.

-When a CA is added, it starts with initial wellbeing measures:
+When a CA is added by another, it starts with these wellbeing measures:

-* maximum fullness
+* half the fullness of its originator CA
-* maximum integrity
+* the integrity of its originator CA
 * mimimum engagement

 #### Adding a CA one level up